 Trump says that deal-making is an ability you are born with and it’s in the genes.
 It’s not about intelligence though, it’s about instincts.

-This is not a con, but I’m not a big believer of these “inborn instincts”.
+This is not a con, but I’m not a big believer in these “inborn instincts”.

 - Is This Really Trump?